 I think it was before we started the process of getting the teams in a room.
-There was a lot of skepticism: “Oh here's just another way that they can hold us accountable.
-Here's just another way that I'm going to get paid or not paid.”
-So we really had to do a good job of not reacting and having healthy conversations that were engaging.
-And I remember you walking in and saying "this is going to be three hours, two hours and 50 minutes of pure agony and pain, 10 minutes of radical clarity”, and it was down to the minute.
+There was a lot of skepticism: “Oh here’s just another way that they can hold us accountable.
+Here’s just another way that I’m going to get paid or not paid.”
+We really had to do a good job of not reacting and having healthy conversations that were engaging.
+And I remember you walking in and saying, “this is going to be three hours, two hours and 50 minutes of mess, 10 minutes of radical clarity”, and it was down to the minute.

 What are some of the surprises you saw — in particular, skip level?
 When you looked below your leadership team, L3, L4, L5 teams, what did you see there that surprised you?
 Did they lean into best possible?
 Did they lean out?

-No, I certainly think they leaned in.
+I certainly think they learned in.
 What was interesting to me — was people went in there and started updating on their own.
-There was no calendar invite sent: "figure out your KR [key results]."
+There was no calendar invite sent: “update your KRs [key results].”
 There was nothing like that.
-And in fact, I've now been in at least three or four conversations a week where people talk about it as their OKRs.
-“Like, oh no, that's one of our OKRs.
-We'll get it done.
-Don't worry”.
-We were in a retention meeting and "Hey, this lifecycle stuff — oh no, that's an OKR.
-We're getting it done.
-We're measuring it."
+And in fact, I’ve now been in at least three or four conversations a week where people talk about it as their OKRs.
+“Like, oh no, that’s one of our OKRs.
+We’ll get it done.
+Don’t worry”.
+We were in a retention meeting and “Hey, this lifecycle stuff — oh no, that’s an OKR.
+We’re getting it done.
+We’re measuring it.”